oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-open-api/helidon-open-api.md

 ![](../../../../common/images/customer.logo2.png)

-# Migration of Monolith to Cloud Native
+# Migration of Monolith to Cloud Native - Helidon and Open API

-## A. Helidon for Cloud Native

-## 4. Helidon and Open API

 This is an optional module for the Helidon lab.
 It is currently not required that this module be completed to enable other optional modules.